webdevelopers-eu/javascript-dna/README.md

 ## Motivation

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
 > A: There was a need for clean system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
 Something you are used to from other languages.
 Something where one can express dependencies using __class names__ rather then cryptic ids or paths.
-Something like:
+Something like
 ```javascript
 // My file.js
 class Point extends Geometry {